kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 repeatedly invokes itself with the input's left child until a null node is encountered, when it returns.
 It then visits the first non-null node (in the left children chain).
 It then repeats the process of recursing down the left children only it starts with the right child.

-The iterative equivalent is to push the input node and its left children onto a stack.
+The iterative equivalent algorithm is to push the input node and its left children onto a stack.
 When a null left child is encountered, the push-loop exits and the stack is popped() and that node visited.
-The push-loop is then repeated starting with the the right child.
+The push-loop is then repeated starting with the right child as input node.
+The iterative algorithm is done exactly when the recursive algroithm is done which is [TODO: analyze this on paper].

 .. code-block:: cpp